tinacms/tina.io/content/guides/nextjs/adding-tina/project-setup.md

 }
 ```

-Since `markdownToHtml` is asynchronous, we need to wrap our code in an [Immediately Invoked Function Expression](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).

 Once you're done, you should be able to open up the `Post` component in React DevTools and edit the `rawMarkdownBody` to see the transformed HTML automatically updated in your browser.

 ### 3. Prevent Unnecessary Transformation